apache/parquet-format/BloomFilter.md

 Now that a block is defined, we can describe Parquet's split block Bloom filters.
-A split block Bloom filter (henceforth "SBBF") is composed of `z` blocks, where `z` is a power of two greater than or equal to one and less than 2 to the 27th power.
+A split block Bloom filter (henceforth "SBBF") is composed of `z` blocks, where `z` is greater than or equal to one and less than 2 to the 31st power.
 When an SBBF is initialized, each block in it is initialized, which means each bit in each word in each block in the SBBF is unset.

 In addition to initialization, an SBBF supports an operation called `filter_insert` and one called `filter_check`.
 Each takes as an